philgyford/vagrant-heroku-cedar-14-python/README.md

 If a `requirements.txt` file is found, modules in it will be installed into the virtualenv.

+When you log in the virtualenv will automatically be activated.

 If a `Procfile` is found, foreman will be started.
+(No, it won't at the moment.)

 ## Running it